SarinaDastgerdy/AES/README.md

 - `<mode>`: Encryption mode (`ecb`, `cbc`, or `gcm`).
 - `in=<input_file>`: Input file to be encrypted or decrypted.
 - `out=<output_file>`: Output file to store the encrypted or decrypted result.

+### File Formats

+- **Encryption Input**: The input file for encryption should contain the text in ASCII format.
+- **Decryption Input**: The input file for decryption should contain the ciphertext in hexadecimal format.
+- **Encryption Output**: The output of encryption will be in both ASCII and hexadecimal formats.
+- **Decryption Output**: The output of decryption will be the plaintext in ASCII format.

 ### Resources